addania/coding/src/pages/CSS.md

 }
 ```

-C) By id of the element.
-Id is completely unique per site.
+**C) By id of the element** - Id is completely unique per site.
 We ned to pre-pend hashtag.
 An ID is meant to style only one element.

 HTML: